 WAGON is a conceptual vehicle for the curatorial practice of Naoko Mabon.

 Naoko Mabon is a freelance curator based in Aberdeen, Scotland.
 She was born and raised in Fukuoka, Japan.
 As an immigrant whose body always finds itself ‘in-between translation/mistranslation’, Naoko is interested in the volatility and fluidity of one’s identity, and how we could possibly make relationships with what we see as ‘others’ beyond common ground.

 Whilst the metaphor within a particular type of vehicle suggests its characteristics of small capacity, manual operation, and slow speed, WAGON carries ideas in its wheels which bring different points of view to our daily life.

 WAGON finds an absolute joy in meeting, thinking, discussing and working together with people across backgrounds, professions and cultures.
-This leaning processes, every now and then, are realised in different shapes of artistic projects or exhibitions.
+These leaning processes, every now and then, are realised in different shapes of artistic projects or exhibitions.
 Through transcultural, site-specific and collaborative approach towards the practice, WAGON aims to be open, honest and inviting, yet experimental, challenging, and critical to the particular subject contexts.

 Founded in summer 2014.

 To get in touch, please visit contact page.